Preliminary Energy Considerations in a Relativistic Engine: Conclusion

 \section{Conclusion}

-We have shown in this paper that in general Newton's third law is not compatible with the principles of special relativity and the total force on a two current loop system is not zero.
+We have shown in this paper that in general Newton's third law is not compatible with the principles of special relativity and the total force on a two current loop system is not zero if one does not neglect retardation.
+Still momentum and energy are conserved if one takes the field's momentum and energy into account and not just the mechanical momentum of the material part of the device.
+This was shown here by direct computation.
+The reader interested in the practical application of the device is referred to previous literature \cite{MTAY1,MTAY3,AY1}.